Friday the 13th (1980 film): Plot

-In 1958 at Camp Crystal Lake, counselors Barry Jackson and Claudette Hayes sneak inside a storage cabin to have sex, where an unseen assailant murders them.
-In the present day, June 13, 1979 camp counselor Annie Phillips is driven halfway to the reopened Camp Crystal Lake by Enos, a truck driver, despite warnings from elderly Crazy Ralph, and disgusted reactions from the townspeople.
-While driving, Enos warns Annie about the camp's troubled past, beginning when a young boy drowned in Crystal Lake in 1957.
-After being dropped off, she hitches another ride from an unseen person, who drives her past the camp.
-When Annie escapes the vehicle, the killer chases her into the woods and slashes her throat.
+In 1958 at Camp Crystal Lake, camp counselors Barry and Claudette sneak away from other counselors for a late night rendezvous in a supply shed.
+An unseen assailant attacks and murders them.

+On Friday, June 13, 1979, camp counselor and cook Annie hitchhikes with truck driver Enos toward the reopened Camp Crystal Lake.
+Enos warns her about the camp's troubled past, beginning when a young boy drowned in Crystal Lake in 1957.
+After Enos drops Annie off at a crossroads, she hitches another ride from an unseen person driving a Jeep.
+After the driver passes the camp entrance, Annie becomes fearful and leaps from the vehicle, fleeing into the woods where the driver eventually slashes her throat.

-At the camp, counselors Ned, Jack, Bill, Marcie, Brenda, and Alice, along with owner Steve Christy, refurbish the cabins and facilities.
-As a thunderstorm approaches, Steve leaves the campground to stock supplies.
-Ned sees someone walk into a cabin and follows.
-While Jack and Marcie have sex in one of the cabin's bunk beds, they are unaware of Ned's body above them, his throat having been slit.
-When Marcie leaves to use the bathroom, Jack's throat is pierced with an arrow from beneath the bed.
-The killer follows Marcie into the bathroom and drives an axe into her face.
-When Brenda turns in for the night, she hears a little boy's voice calling for help and ventures outside to the archery range, where the lights turn on.
-Brenda screams.
+Counselors Ned, Jack, Bill, Marcie, Brenda, and Alice arrive at the camp.
+Alice, along with owner Steve Christy, refurbish the cabins and prepare for incoming campers.
+As a thunderstorm approaches, Steve leaves for supplies.
+Ned sees a cloaked figure walk into a cabin and follows.
+Later, while Jack and Marcie have sex, they are unaware of Ned's dead body above them in the bunk bed.
+When Marcie leaves the cabin for the public bathroom, the killer pierces Jack's throat with an arrow before following Marcie into the bathroom and killing her with an axe.
+After playing strip Monopoly with Alice and Bill, Brenda returns to her cabin.
+She is lured outside by a little boy's voice calling for help and ventures toward the camp's archery range, where the floodlights suddenly turn on.